Concordia University Scholarships

 As a competitive athlete, you may be eligible to receive an athletic scholarship for outstanding performance.
 Visit www.gocugo.com for more information.

 Instrumentalist or vocalist?
-If you are a talented musician and desire to perform at the college level, sign up for an audition at www.cu-portland.edu/music.
+If you are a talented musician and desire to perform at the college level, sign up for more information about auditioning by clicking here.

-To be considered for a leadership scholarship, submit a resume of significant school, church, and community activities and/or awards.
-Applicants should also submit a response to the mission statement by identifying and explaining three aspirations you have which could be achieved by enrollment at Concordia University.
-This should be a typed essay of one or two pages, and sent with name and social security number to the Office of Admission prior to February 15th.
+To be considered for a leadership scholarship, submit a resume of significant school, church, and community activities and/or awards, essay responding to the mission statement by identifying and explaining three aspirations you have which could be achieved by enrollment at Concordia University, and an additional letter of recommendation.
+The leadership scholarship application needs to be submitted to the Office of Admission prior to February 17.

-The Travel Grant is for students who travel 500 or more miles to visit Concordia's Portland campus.
-This is a one-time $250 travel credit upon enrollment.
+The Visit Scholarship is for students who visit Concordia's Portland campus.
+This is a one-time $250 Visit Scholarship upon enrollment.

 The Concordia Grant is a need based grant offered by Concordia University to undergraduate BA and BSN students.
 Amounts vary and not every student qualifies.